ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 In this lab you have seen:

 <!-- - How to treat a metallic system. -->
-- How to do a DFT calculation including spin polarization.
+- how to do a DFT calculation including spin polarization.
-- How some systems need to be done with spin polarization to converge to the correct ground state.
+- how some materials can lower their ground state energy by becoming magnetic.
-- How to use spin polarized calculations to find the correct magnetization of a magnetic system by letting the code find the total magnetization that produces the lowest overall total energy.
+- how to use spin-polarized calculations to find the correct magnetization of a magnetic crystal.